tock/tock/doc/reference/trd-hil-design.md

 This progresses up the call stack.
 The client that invoked this module might receive a callback invoked from within the `random_ready` callback.

 Expert programmers who are fully prepared for a re-entrant callback might realize this and program accordingly, but most programmers aren't.
-Some of the Tock developers who have been writing event-driven embedded for code decades have run into this problem.
+Some of the Tock developers who have been writing event-driven embedded for code decades have mistakenly handled this case.
 Having synchronous callbacks makes all code need to be as carefully written as interrupt handling code, since from the caller's standpoint the callback can preempt execution.

 Issuing an asynchronous callback requires that the module be invoked again later: it needs to return now, and then after that call stack is